Mortgage Fees – The hidden secret of home ownership.

 UpDATED: What Will it Cost to Own a Home?

 Updated June 26, 2021

 As a home buyer, you should estimate about 10% of the cost of the home for fees if you are taking a mortgage and 6% if you are not (not including the down payment).
 Although I mentioned some of the fees in my articles Steps Towards Home Ownership and How To Calculate the Savings from Reduced Stamp Duty and Transfer Tax, I wanted to have one post summarizing what the fees are to own a home, because I think this may be the hardest thing to understand.
 Always consult with your lawyer and mortgage provider to confirm any fees that you are required to pay.
 The information here is from my own research and may vary by circumstance.

 The three categories of fees I will explain include:

 – Fees paid directly to other related parties

 After listing what the fees are estimated to be I will explain what some of them are for.
 If you want to go directly to the fee estimate calculator click here.

-With a 10% down payment, based on calculations done in the sheet, for someone taking a mortgage the fees& deposit are approximately 20% of the sale price.
+With a 10% down payment, based on calculations done in the sheet, for someone taking a mortgage, the fees and the deposit are approximately 20% of the sale price.
 For someone not taking a mortgage, the fees & deposit for the buyer equate to about 16% of the sale price.

 Fees Paid Through/To a Lawyer